silverwolfg11/PatchStrap/README.md

 your patches to it.

 ## Resolving Patch Conflicts
-Sometimes after you get upstream changes, your patches will fail to apply due to conflicts.
+However, after you get upstream changes, your patches may fail to apply due to conflicts.
 Now, the patch script makes it easy to resolve these changes, but the initial set-up is a little complex.

 The patch script uses git's mergetool to resolve conflicts, so you should have one set up.
-If you don't have a mergetool set up, the patch script will default to using the regular git merge (which is pretty ugly)>
+If you don't have a mergetool set up, the patch script will default to using the regular git merge (which is pretty ugly).

 If you have a merge tool set up, make sure to specify it so the patch script knows to use it.
 You can specify the merge tool by setting the `mergetool` variable inside of the patch script to the name of your merge tool.
 I set up a merge tool